Brooklyn Immersionists: Beyond postmodern alienation

 Many of the Immersionists commuted to Manhattan for work and were familiar with that neighboring borough's deeply rooted arts institutions and practices.
 What they experienced, however, was not enticing them to endure its more expensive living conditions.
 It wasn’t just the competitive nature of a culture built on solitary expression and the art star market.
 Manhattan’s cultural paradigms, modernism and postmodernism, seemed to be on the wane and a sense of passion and wide open innovation was missing from the culture.
 In The Williamsburg Avant-Garde, Cisco Bradley quotes Williamsburg artist and musician DJ Olive (Gregor Asch) on Manhattan’s waning attraction: “Post modernism was cool, but we'd had enough of it.
 We wanted to build something pure and forward looking, something positive.”

-In many ways their decaying industrial world in Brooklyn was more coherent, personal and moving.
-The geographical separation from Manhattan's arts establishment allowed a warmer, more primal sense of connection to their local environment to emerge.
-Although Williamsburg's impoverished streets were more bleak in the 1980s and 1990s, the creative community and its DIY culture of participation was less alienating.
-Furthermore, while 19th and 20th century modernism had given birth to a heroic search for technological miracles and abstract truths and art forms, a sense of skepticism, irony and alienation began to set into western culture towards the end of the 20th century.
-As modern technology and culture began to severely pollute the skies, soil and social bonds alike, postmodernism emerged to cast doubt on all modernist truths and grand narratives.
-When the Immersionist scene first began to appear in the late 1980s, Manhattan's cultural establishment had settled around a deconstructive and critical approach to culture marked by ironic Punk and New Wave music, disorienting architecture, and subversive gallery art.
-In many ways alienation had become the official stance of critically informed culture, and subversion had become a style.
-It could be argued that a healthy critique of industrial society was in play, but a search for alternatives was being upstaged by the sheer momentum of critical postmodern theory and practice.